FRONTLINE: Locked Up In America

 Trapped in the Hole: America’s Solitary Problem by Sarah Childress

-"Solitary Nation" airs Tues., April 22 at 10 p.m. - When filmmaker Dan Edge was granted access to the solitary-confinement unit inside Maine’s maximum-security state prison in Warren, he knew it would be eye-opening, but he never expected the level of sensory overload he would experience.
+"Solitary Nation" repeats Tues., June 16 at 10 p.m. - When filmmaker Dan Edge was granted access to the solitary-confinement unit inside Maine’s maximum-security state prison in Warren, he knew it would be eye-opening, but he never expected the level of sensory overload he would experience.
 “People think the solitude is what drives prisoners crazy, but it’s actually the noise,” Edge says.
 “It’s so loud and awful, and it never stops.”

 In "Solitary Nation," FRONTLINE gives a visceral portrait of life in solitary, told through the inmates living in isolation, the officers watching over them, and the new warden who is desperately trying to reform the system.
 With these previously unheard voices as its jumping-off point, the film deeply examines the use and impact of solitary confinement.
 On any given day, about 80,000 Americans are held in solitary.
 Critics say the practice is inhumane and counterproductive, and now some states are trying to curtail its use.
 "Solitary Nation" follows the efforts of Rodney Bouffard, the new warden at Maine’s maximum-security state prison, who is trying to move some inmates out of solitary.